robotframework/rellu/BUILD.rst

    (e.g. ``rc1``) or with a label of an earlier preview release (e.g.
    ``alpha1``, ``beta2``).

-2. Fill the missing details in the template.
+2. Fill the missing details in the generated release notes template.

 3. Add, commit and push::